 Run along a tranquil cycle path next to the river Tiber

-Running 6.5 miles to the very edge of Rome, the Pista Ciclabile to the north of the city center provides a unique, rural riverside aspect to the city, far from the traffic.
-Though designed for cycling, it is very popular with joggers, and its southern end can be found in the popular Ponte Milvio area.
-It’s 11 km long and snakes through countryside along the side of the Tiber all the way to the edge of the city at Castel Giubileo.
+Running 11 km (6.5 miles) to the very edge of Rome, the Pista Ciclabile to the north of the city center provides a unique, rural riverside aspect to the city, far from the traffic.
+Though originally designed for cycling, it is now dual-use and very popular with joggers, and its southern end can be found in the popular Ponte Milvio area.
+It snakes through a surprising amount of countryside along the side of the Tiber all the way to the edge of the city at Castel Giubileo.

 Nearest transport: Flaminio Metro station (Linea A), then Tram #2 to Tiziano then a 5-minute walk north across Ponte Milvio (‘the Milvian bridge’).
 The cycle path here is called ‘Lungotevere Milvio’ and starts just to your right as you exit the arch of the bridge.